ubanand36/Digital_Card/README.md

 ## ⭐ Support

-- If you like this project, don’t forget to star 🌟 the repository!
+If you like this project, don’t forget to star 🌟 the repository!.
-- It motivates me to build more awesome beginner-friendly web projects.
+It motivates me to build more awesome beginner-friendly web projects.